SpineOfSteel/abr-gym/docs/plots.rst

 .. figure:: ../PLOT/graphs/car-bw.png
    :alt: Observed bandwidth along the car route
-   :width: 85%
+   :figwidth: 100%
-   :align: left
+   :align: center

    Observed bandwidth along the car route.
 The car bandwidth figure shows long weak stretches interrupted by short high-capacity windows.
 A controller that overreacts to peaks can be punished heavily afterward.
 The updated car bandwidth trace for ``car.snaroya-smestad`` begins with mixed moderate bandwidth, rises into a highly bursty section with several sharp peaks approaching the top of the figure, and then gradually decays into a long lower-throughput tail with near-zero samples near the end.
 This makes car a strong long-horizon adaptation test: algorithms that chase the early spikes too aggressively can be exposed once the route settles into weaker connectivity.

 .. figure:: ../PLOT/graphs/baselines-car-br.png
    :alt: Mean video bitrate for car traces
-   :width: 75%
+   :figwidth: 80%
-   :align: left
+   :align: center

    Mean video bitrate for car traces.
    BBA and RobustMPC are highest in bitrate, with Pen-PPO and Pensieve close behind.

 .. figure:: ../PLOT/graphs/baselines-car-sr.png
    :alt: Bitrate smoothness for car traces
-   :width: 75%
+   :figwidth: 80%
-   :align: left
+   :align: center

    Bitrate smoothness for car traces.
    NetLLM and Pen-PPO are much smoother than BBA and BOLA.

 .. figure:: ../PLOT/graphs/baselines-car-st.png
    :alt: Stall burden for car traces
-   :width: 75%
+   :figwidth: 80%
-   :align: left
+   :align: center

    Time spent on stall for car traces.
    The stall plot is decisive: NetLLM has zero mean stall, Pen-PPO is low, while BBA and RobustMPC suffer large failures.